brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 * This paper assumes the adoption of [@P2418R0], which affects how [non-`const`-iterable views](#how-to-support-those-views-which-are-not-const-iterable) are handled.
 This paper now introduces two concepts (`formattable` and `const_formattable`) instead of just one.
 * Extended discussion and functionality for various [representations](#what-representation), including how to quote strings properly and how to format associative ranges.
+* Introduction of format specifiers of all kinds and discussion of how to make them work more broadly.
+* Removed the wording, since the priority is the design.

 Since [@P2286R1], adding a sketch of wording.